-We have audited the Cake Monster project released on June 2021 to discover issues and identify potential security vulnerabilities in Cake Monster Project.
+We have audited the pTokens GALA project released on July 2021 to discover issues and identify potential security vulnerabilities in pTokens GALA Project.
 This process is used to find technical issues and security loopholes which might be found in the smart contract.

-The security audit report provides a satisfactory result with some low-risk issues.
+The security audit report provides satisfactory results with low-risk issues.

-The issues found in the Cake Monster smart contract code do not pose a considerable risk.
+The pTokens GALA smart contract code issues do not pose a considerable risk.
 The writing of the contract is close to the standard of writing contracts in general.
-The low-risk issues found are some arithmetic operation issues, and a floating pragma is set.
-It is recommended to specify a fixed compiler version to ensure that the bytecode produced does not vary between builds.
+The low-risk issues are some arithmetic operation issues, and a floating pragma is set.
+A floating pragma is set.
+The current pragma Solidity directive is ""^0.8.0"".
+Specifying a fixed compiler version is recommended to ensure that the bytecode produced does not vary between builds.
 This is especially important if you rely on bytecode-level verification of the code.